 We also manage our environmental responsibilities through the proactive abandonment and reclamation of our facilities, wells and leases.
-At the end of 2019, Sinopec Daylight had 299 former facilities or well sites under active surface remediation.
-During 2019, we received 8 reclamation certificates.
+At the end of 2021, Sinopec Daylight had 314 former facilities or well sites under active surface remediation.
+During 2021, we received six reclamation certificates.
+The Company has also made used of Alberta's Site Rehabilitation Program in the past two years to reduce future environmental liability by funding a multitude of environmental assessments, well abandonments, equipment decommissioning and insite remediation.